AlexandreFenyo/net-monitor/README.md

 - internal probes :
   such a probe runs in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
 There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

+- external probes :
+  external probes can run anywhere, they just invoke a REST/JSON web service on the server to push some new data to

 ### chart

 A chart is a JavaScript object that the [Chart.js](http://www.chartjs.org/) JavaScript library uses to display time series using a html canvas.